Tracy Newman: TV career

+Newman appeared on the NET series for children called What's New? in 1965.
 With writing partner Jonathan Stark, Newman's credits include Cheers, The Nanny, The Drew Carey Show and Ellen for which she won a Primetime Emmy Award for co-writing "The Puppy Episode". and a Peabody Award.
 In 2001, Newman and Stark created the sitcom According to Jim starring Jim Belushi.

 Music career

 Newman is the lead singer/songwriter of the folk music band Tracy Newman and the Reinforcements.
 In 2007, she released the album A Place in the Sun.
 Her second album, I Just See You, was released in 2012.
 Her third album, I Can Swing Forever, was released in 2014.
-It is for children and was released with a colouring book done by her daughter, Charlotte Dean.
+It is for children and was released with a coloring book done by her daughter, Charlotte Dean.

 Radio and podcast appearances

 Newman appeared on Ken Reid's TV Guidance Counselor podcast on October 11, 2016.
 On August 15, 2019, Newman guested on Mark Malkoff's The Carson Podcast.